 For extra measure, wrap furniture padding or blankets around the unit.
 Sealing tape or twine will hold them in place.

-For items that you removed from the cabinet, pack them into one box and properly label it as "cabinet contents".
-This will make it so much easily to unpack and to identify where the remotes are and the user's guides for when you need to re-set-up the stereo system.
+For items that you removed from the cabinet, pack them into one box and properly label it as "cabinet contents."
+This will make it so much easier to unpack and to identify where the remotes are and the user's guides for when you need to re-set-up the stereo system.

 Use the Right Tools to Move it